 Training is an essential part of your organisation’s compliance programme.
-But how effective are your training courses?
+But how can you track effectiveness?
 Have you been tracking the impact?
 Time to use Kirkpatrick's Model?

-Given your people are your biggest risk for non-compliance, it’s important to regularly review and evaluate the effectiveness of your compliance training.
+Given that people are your biggest risk for non-compliance, it’s important to regularly review and evaluate the effectiveness of your compliance training.

 This sounds like a great idea in theory, but where do you start?